lowlowd/WEALTHSIMPLE-BONUS/src/data/post/add-referral-code-after-signup.md

   canonical: https://wealthsimplebonus.ca/blog/add-referral-code-after-signup
 faqs:
   - question: 'I opened my account months ago but never funded it.
 Can I still add a code?'
     answer: 'Yes.
 If you opened an account but never deposited any money, you are still considered a new client.
-You can enter a referral code at any time before you fund, or within 7 days of your first deposit.'
+You can enter a referral code at any time before you fund.
+Once applied, you have 30 days to fund—but if that lapses, you can simply reapply the code for another 30-day window.'
   - question: 'Can customer support add the code for me if I missed the 7-day window?'
     answer: 'Generally, no. Wealthsimple system is designed to hard-lock the referral option exactly 7 days after your first deposit lands.
 Customer support typically cannot override this limit.'
   - question: 'I clicked a referral link to sign up.
 Do I still need to enter the code manually?'